raunak-jain-02/personal-portfolio/README.md

+# This is a Sample README for now.
 Raunak Jain — Portfolio

 This is a small static portfolio built with HTML, CSS and vanilla JavaScript.
 It's designed to be easy to edit and deploy.